 There are no specific opening hours for cemetery access, times may differ from day to day.

 The gates are open from dawn till dusk and are operated by the City Watch Team.

 Options for burial at Toxteth Cemetery

 Toxteth Cemetery has graves that can accommodate two full body burials.

-Find out more information about burials:
+Find out more about burials including:

 - How a burial takes place or how to book the chapel at the crematorium prior to a burial.

 - Graves, deeds and how to purchase a grave.